zhihuammu/ODE-book/chaps/01/chap01_5_exercise.md

 :::{exercise}
 :label: ch1-ex-q2

-For each of the following difference equations, form the characteristic equation, and from its roots determine the corresponding general solution:
+For each of the following difference equations, find the characteristic equation, and from its roots determine the corresponding general solution:

 1. $y_{j+1}=y_{j-1}$
 1. $y_{j+1}=4y_j-3y_{j-1}$